sulfierry/loki/ChEMBL/README.md

 This script offers an insightful approach to understand molecular diversity and similarity in large datasets.

-# Histograms for molecular similarity and distance
+# Distribution of molecular similarity and distance

 The `histogram.py` script compares molecular fingerprints in an all-against-all approach, computing similarity and distance measures for every pair of molecules in the dataset.
 It processes fingerprints in batches to efficiently manage memory and computational resources.